Internships: The competitive world of work experience

 "Competition has grown massively," agrees Simon Pullin of milkround.com, a website specialising in opportunities for young people.
 He estimates that for the most popular sectors - IT, marketing, and business - there are at least 100 applicants per internship.

-"The company gets a chance to vet the intern during their time there, and see if they might fit in permanently."'Get a grip'
+"The company gets a chance to vet the intern during their time there, and see if they might fit in permanently."

 It is especially important in the current climate, Mr Pullin adds, where there is competition for graduate-entry jobs "from people with more experience who may have been made redundant".